This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

 Part of getting to grips with the B2B Marketing Analytics app is understanding the language Salesforce uses to describe different elements.

 The good news is, you don’t need to Google every new analytics term you come across while delving into your Dashboards.
-You can simply bookmark this Einstein Analytics Glossary.
+You can simply bookmark this Tableau CRM Glossary (formerly Einstein Analytics).

 Does everyone have access to B2B Marketing Analytics?